specialunderwear/django-easymode/docs/commands.rst

 easy_reset_language
 -------------------

-This command will clear the database fields in one langugage for a specific app or model, so the translation will once again come from the catalog, instead of the database.
+This command will clear the database fields in one language for a specific app or model, so the translation will once again come from the catalog, instead of the database.